faurehu/Intercom-AI-Extension/README.md

 If there's more places where the extension should work, it should be easy to add.

-I assume that TrueAI would like to validate their suggestions or even see what an user has responded to a given context.
+I assume that the service would like to validate their suggestions or even see what an user has responded to a given context.

 I assume that Intercom users reply conversations by clicking on the reply button or by pressing `CMD + return`.

-I have also designed freely the shapes of the payloads sent and received to and from TrueAI APIs.
+I have also designed freely the shapes of the payloads sent and received to and from service APIs.

 I also assume the company name is the team name in the Intercom application.
 Since nowehere in the page there is a label called company name, I picked the most fitting one.

 ### Application architecture

 The application was small so it wasn't going to be a problem to manage complexity.
-I still figured I'd like to have different files for specific concerns such as interacting with TrueAI, the page or configurations.
+I still figured I'd like to have different files for specific concerns such as interacting with the service, the page or configurations.
 I also encapsulated the whole flow in a try and catch so the errors would be logged in the console with very specific messages.

 I checked Intercom's documentation for developers, and considered using the API to access the data.
 However, the API uses OAuth tokens.
 I tried finding the token somewhere in the page with no success.
-Making the user log in through the extension was an option I considered but this would not be ideal if there was also a TrueAI login process (double logins).
+Making the user log in through the extension was an option I considered but this would not be ideal if there was also a service login process (double logins).
 I proceeded to consider working with the served page instead.

 I noticed Intercom is a single page application built with Ember.js.
 I digged a little bit about this framework to see if I could work with it rather than fight with it.
 I realised this would require more time in order to be able of reverse engineering Ember components.
 This would be my suggestion for a production application (specifically, for reasons mentioned in **Shortcomings**), but for this prototype I will be working directly with the DOM.